nicolasdeory/DP2-Project/README.txt

 # purposes.
 The copyright owner does not offer any warranties or representations, nor do
 # they accept any liabilities with respect to them.

-This is Acme One, our first project in D&T
+This is Acme Planner, our first project in D&T